jayneelparekh/sp2si-code/README.md

 # Data
 You will need to download the dataset (NUS-48E) and the models weigths to run the code.

-The NUS-48E dataset can be downloaded from <a href="https://smcnus.comp.nus.edu.sg/nus-48e-sung-and-spoken-lyrics-corpus/" rel="nofollow"> this link</a>.
+* The NUS-48E dataset can be downloaded from <a href="https://smcnus.comp.nus.edu.sg/nus-48e-sung-and-spoken-lyrics-corpus/" rel="nofollow"> this link</a>.
 The downloaded dataset (folder named 'NUS_48E') should be placed in this repo.

-The model weights can be downloaded from <a href="https://drive.google.com/file/d/18IiV4c-OBw2gnldlo9s7z8_Bzy6iKD0H/view?usp=sharing" rel="nofollow"> here</a>.
-You should place the complete folder (named 'models') in the 'output' folder.
+* The model weights can be downloaded from <a href="https://drive.google.com/file/d/18IiV4c-OBw2gnldlo9s7z8_Bzy6iKD0H/view?usp=sharing" rel="nofollow"> here</a>.
+You should place the complete folder (named 'models') in the 'output' folder of this repo.

 # Usage (Being updated)
 You can currently